Legal

 Safeguarding

 All businesses must comply with the law on safeguarding.
-And this includes a duty of care towards children and adult protection.
+And this also includes children and adult protection.

 It's important for employers to deal with any safeguarding issues spotted during work practices.
 For example, having safer recruitment processes when working with vulnerable adults.